 - Albufeira to Arrifes = 10min drive

-- Last 200 m to the parking are not paved
+- Last 200 m to the carpark are not paved

-This location with its GPS coordinates and planning info is included in the eBooks:
+This location with its GPS coordinates and planning info is included in my eBooks to help you plan your itinerary in Portugal:

 Visiting Arrifes Beach